Apple iPad PRO

 Update – 15 December 2015 – Apple iPad Pro is finally launched in the Indian market and the price for the base version starts at a whooping Rs.
 67,900 (32 GB WIFI Only).
 The 128 GB WIFI only model costs Rs.
 79,900 and if you want the 4G LTE version it will cost you Rs.
 91900.
 Apple Pencil which comes separately costs Rs.
 8600 and the Apple smart keyboard will cost Rs.
 14,900.

-The new iPad Pro is huge with a massive screen size of 12.9 inches, the largest of iPad ever made by apple.
-Tim Cook said “iPad pro is the biggest new in iPad since the iPad itself.
+The new iPad Pro is enormous with a massive screen size of 12.9 inches, the largest of iPad ever made by Apple.
+Tim Cook said “iPad pro is the most prominent new in iPad since the iPad itself.

-There were rumors of Apple launching a big screen iPad for couple of months and we also reported it couple of times, though I was unconvinced that Apple would do it, like Sony recently launching the 4K display smartphone.
+There were rumours of Apple launching a big screen iPad for a couple of months and we also reported it a couple of times, though I was unconvinced that Apple would do it, like Sony recently launching the 4K display smartphone.

-The iPad Pro is incredible intuitive and great but how well it serve the consumer needs or can it replace the products that people use currently.
-Lets do a little more retrospection and loud thinking to understand in depth the new iPad Pro.
+The iPad Pro is incredibly intuitive and great but how well it serves the consumer needs or can it replace the products that people use currently.
+Let’s do a little more retrospection and loud thinking to understand in depth the new iPad Pro.

 Processor – The Apple iPad Pro is powered by the latest Apple Chipset the Apple A9 processor.
 The processor offers 1.8 times the performance of what we saw from the iPad Air 2 on computing power and 2 times the GPU performance.

-Smart Keyboard – Apple has introduced the new smart keyboard with the iPad pro which has magnetic connectors and is soft fibre like thin keyboard which is very easy to carry.
+Smart Keyboard – Apple has introduced the new smart keyboard with the iPad Pro which has magnetic connectors and is soft fiber like thin keyboard which is very easy to carry.
 The keyboard adds support to do complex tasks and do it faster compares to the touch type keyboard on the iPad.
 This does not come free but costs another $169.

-Camera – The iPad Pro is equipped with a 8 MP isight camera at the back and has a HD camera at the front.
+Camera – The iPad Pro is equipped with an 8 MP iSight camera at the back and has an HD camera at the front.

-Pencil – If you have worked with the stylus on any of the smartphone like the Samsung Galaxy Note 5 you would be familiar with the product.
+Pencil – If you have worked with the stylus on any of the smartphones like the Samsung Galaxy Note 5 you would be familiar with the product.
 Apple has improved upon it added enhancements like dual pressure mode.
 The pencil creates a subtle coloring effect with lower pressure and more stronger effect when higher pressure is applied.
-It is a good too for taking some hand written notes and drawing.
+It is a good tool for taking some handwritten notes and drawing.

 Apple also invited Microsoft and Adobe to showcase the ability of iPad Pro to do tasks such as presentations and work on excel sheets.
 Adobe showcased the cool photoshop app which works great with the new iPad pro pencil.

-Can it replace the need of of a Macbook Air or Pro, can it work better with the keyboard and pencil?
+Can it replace the need for a MacBook Air or Pro, can it work better with the keyboard and pencil?

-The iPad Pro is appealing in it’s own way and have the shortfalls which were there for the Microsoft Surface Pro 3.
+The iPad Pro is appealing in its own way and has the shortfalls which were there for the Microsoft Surface Pro 3.

-I have a mixed bag of feeling for the new Apple product, will share more about it when we get to it at a nearest Apple store.
+I have a mixed bag of feeling for the new Apple product, will share more about it when we get to it at the nearest Apple store.